-The three supply options in the preferred plan form part of the NWT SRO.
-The NWT SRO is currently being assessed as part of RAPID's gated process for SROs; this includes environmental compliance.
-The environmental compliance assessments, and the supporting investigations, are ongoing with the outcomes available to inform the RAPID Gate 3 submission in 2024.
-In consequence, the findings have not been available in time for the Revised Draft WRMP24 (and its assessment).
+The supply option in the preferred plan forms part of the North West Transfer (NWT) Strategic Resource Option (SRO).
+The NWT SRO is currently being assessed as part of RAPID's gated process for SROs, which includes assessment of environmental compliance.
+The NWT environmental compliance assessments, and the supporting investigations, are ongoing, and completed outcomes will not be available until the RAPID Gate 3 submission in 2026.
+In consequence, the findings have not been available in time for the Final WRMP24 (and its assessment).

-As a result, these options all have residual uncertainties until investigations associated with NWT SRO Gate 3 conclude.
-Recognising this uncertainty, and consistent with the WRPG requirements4 and taking into account feedback from several environmental stakeholders including the Environment Agency (EA), Natural England (NE), Natural Resources Wales (NRW) and Mersey Rivers Trust, UUW has identified four alternative, 'WFD / Habitats Regulations compliant', WRMP options.
+As a result, the preferred option, and other NWT options, all have residual uncertainties until investigations associated with NWT SRO Gate 3 conclude.
+Recognising this uncertainty, and consistent with the WRPG requirements6 and taking into account feedback from several environmental stakeholders including the Environment Agency (EA), Natural England (NE), Natural Resources Wales (NRW) and Mersey Rivers Trust, UUW has identified four alternative 'WFD compliant' WRMP options.
+With a combined output of 21.3 Ml/d, they provide sufficient capacity to completely replace the supply option in the preferred plan, or alternative NWT options, in the event that they are required (the supply capacity requirement is 20.4 Ml/d).